 - SQL Based interface

 Snowflake’s cloud-engineered solution provides a unique capability for SCADA data management with its robust and fast data retrieval and storage capabilities.
-Operators can save money and also gain new flexibility to leverage their data assets to the fullest.
-They can realize new value in SCADA, which is one of the most crucial operation of oil and gas, where data is consistently growing, and needs to be analyzed for asset optimization and failure prediction.
-The value can positively impact oil and gas companies’ bottom line.
+Energy companies can save money and also gain new flexibility to leverage their data assets to the fullest.
+They can realize new value in SCADA, which is one of the most crucial operation of energy, where data is consistently growing, and needs to be analyzed for asset optimization and failure prediction.
+The value can positively impact energy companies’ bottom line.

 To learn how Stonebridge can help you take advantage of Snowflake’s cloud data warehouse platform, contact us.